Reverse Osmosis

 Important Note: Reverse Osmosis systems do not effectively remove most bacterial microorganisms (such as viruses and bacteria), organic compounds, dissolved gases like methane, radon, and carbon dioxide in all cases.
 For well water with bacteria concerns, we recommend adding UV sterilization after the RO system for complete protection.

-• RO is powerful, but not perfect.
+A: RO is powerful, but not perfect.
 Here's what it doesn't remove well:

 Dissolved Gases: